alttch/eva3/doc/sfa/sfa_pvt.rst

 SFA PVT
 =======

-While developing the interfaces for :doc:`/sfa/sfa` you faces the issue of the private data protection: the UI is loaded with the javascript application that runs in the browser and requires authentication to access the :doc:`/sfa/sfa_api` functions.
-However, the application may contain the components which an unauthorized user should not see: plans of the building, security cam footages, even the list of the managed :doc:`items</items>` may be confidential.
+While developing the interfaces for :doc:`/sfa/sfa` you face the issue of the private data protection: the UI is loaded with the javascript application that runs in the browser and requires authentication to access the :doc:`/sfa/sfa_api` functions.
+However, the application may contain components which an unauthorized user should not see: plans of the building, security cam footages, even the list of the managed :doc:`items</items>` may be confidential.

 One way to solve this problem is to use the frontend server for such content.
-However, frontend is not always necessary and, in our case, the content structure often requires the access rights to the certain parts to be set on the front-end.
+However, frontend is not always necessary and, in our case, the content structure often requires the access rights to certain parts to be set on the front-end.
 Therefore, it may involve duplicating user base and difficult integration of the additional authentication methods.

 In most cases, it would be sufficient to delineate access to such content with